UrbanAnalyst/ttcalib/README.md

 Street networks were weighted for time-based routing using specific values of these two parameters, and travel times estimated for all 320,666 observed origins and destinations in the Uber Movement data.
-The best model corresponded to an r-squared correlation of 0.697 for an effective waiting time at traffic lights of 16 seconds in peak hour traffic (7-10 am).
-Corresponding effective waiting times to turn across oncoming traffic were only 1 second.
+The minimal-error model corresponded to an R-squared correlation of 0.782 for an effective waiting time at traffic lights of 8 seconds in morning peak hour traffic (7-10 am), or 9 seconds in afternoon traffic (3-7 pm).
+Corresponding effective waiting times to turn across oncoming traffic were only 2 or 1 seconds, respectively, although these made very little difference to model results compared with the effects of traffic lights.

 ### Calibration to network centrality